 1 by the policy body.
 42 However, nothing in this subsection is intended to exempt Board of 2 Supervisors committees from the general public comment requirements under subsection (a).
 3 (c) However, nothing in this subsection is intended to exempt Board of Supervisors 4 committees from the general public comment requirements under subsection (a).
-5 (c)(ed) Time and Order of Public Speakers 6 A policy body shall adopt reasonable regulations to ensure that the intent of 7 subdivisions (a) and (b) are carried out, including, but not limited to; 8 (1) regulations limiting the total amount of time allocated for public testimony on 9 particular issues and for each individual speaker.
-Each policy body shall adopt a rule 10 providing that each person wishing to speak on an item before the body at a regular or specia 11 meeting shall be permitted to be heard once for up-to-a minimum of three minutes per agenda 12 item.
+5 ( c )(ed) Time and Order of Public Speakers 6 A policy body shall adopt reasonable regulations to ensure that the intent of 7 subdivisions (a) and (b) are carried out, including, but not limited to: 8 (1) regulations limiting the total amount of time allocated for public testimony on 9 particular issues and for each individual speaker.
+Each policy body shall adopt a rule 10 providing that each person wishing to speak on an item before the body at a regular or special 11 meeting shall be permitted to be heard once for up to a minimum of three minutes per agenda 12 item.
 43 13 (2) If the Chair of a meeting finds that a large number of speakers wish to speak on 14 a particular item, the chair may reduce each individual speaker's time, but may not limit the 15 time to less than two minutes per speaker.
 The Chair shall announce any modification of the 16 three-minute minimum before public testimony on that item commences.
 The chair has 17 discretion to provide extra time for those who need accommodation for an interpreter or 18 because they have a disability.
-Time limits shall be applied uniformly consistently to members 19, of the public wishing to testify.
-44 20 21 42 Moved from subsection (a) above for consistency.
+Time limits shall be applied uniformly consistently to members 19 of the public wishing to testify.44 20 21 42 Moved from subsection (a) above for consistency.
 No substantive change intended.
-22 All Revised to provide a minimum of three minutes public testimony in normal course.
-44 Clarifies circumstances and method by which chair may set public comment to less than 23 three minutes but no less than two minutes.
-24 í (3 ١ The Chair May Alloy v a Designated Speaker/ (2 45 ١ v ٦.
-HIC CHAIL IVIAY / THOY v ca Designated Opcancy
+22 Revised to provide a minimum of three minutes public testimony in normal course.
+Clarifies circumstances and method by which chair may set public comment to less than 23 three minutes but no less than two minutes.

-Approved 3/3/2010 by the Compliance and Amendments Committee Note: Additions are double-underline, deletions are double-strikethrough.
+Note: Additions are double-underline, deletions are double-strikethrough.